mooz/js2-mode/README.md

 Emacs 24
 ========

+This is the backward compatible version, for Emacs 22 and 23.

-The version from the [branch `emacs24`](https://github.com/mooz/js2-mode/tree/emacs24) is recommended.
+For Emacs 24 and newer, the [master](https://github.com/mooz/js2-mode/tree/master) branch is recommended.

 Bugs
 ====